Facebook shouldn’t block you from finding friends on competitors

 - Phhhoto and its fate show how Facebook’s data protectionism encompasses Instagram.
 Phhhoto’s app that let you shoot animated GIFs was growing popular.
 But soon after it hit 1 million users, it got cut off from Instagram’s social graph in April 2015.
 Six months later, Instagram launched Boomerang, a blatant clone of Phhhoto.
 Within two years, Phhhoto shut down its app, blaming Facebook and Instagram.
 “We watched [Instagram CEO Kevin] Systrom and his product team quietly using PHHHOTO almost a year before Boomerang was released.
 So it wasn’t a surprise at all . . .
 I’m not sure Instagram has a creative bone in their entire body.”

 - Vine had a real shot at being the future of short-form video.
 The day the Twitter-owned app launched, though, Facebook shut off Vine’s Find Friends access.
-Vine let you share back to Facebook, and its 6-second loops you shot in the app were a far cry from Facebook’s heavyweight video file uploader.
+Vine let you share back to Facebook, and its six-second loops you shot in the app were a far cry from Facebook’s heavyweight video file uploader.
 Still, Facebook cut it off, and by late 2016, Twitter announced it was shutting down Vine.

 That’s why Facebook should pledge to stop banning competitors from using its Find Friends tool.
 If not, congress should tell Facebook that this kind of behavior could lead to more stringent regulation.